White Tinder User Goes On Racist Rant After Asian Woman Takes Too Long To Reply

 “I met this guy in college and he seemed like a decent guy,” Tran expressed.

 “Over the weekend, he matched a friend of mine on Tinder and they exchanged messages.
 When she didn’t respond immediately, he lost it and left a bunch of nasty messages.
-I called him out on it, he denied [everything], and [then] proceeded to block me on all [his] social media platforms.”
+I called him out on it, he denied [everything], and [then] proceeded to block me on all [his] social media [platforms].”

 As the story of Vevodi’s Tinder rant spread, other female users of the app reached out to Tran and communicated that they, too, were victims of his racially-imbued vitriol after they refused to give him any more of their undivided attention.